NUS-HPC-AI-Lab/InfoBatch/README.md

 Note that one should use a **per-sample loss** to update the score and calculate batch loss; if the **learning rate scheduler** is **epoch-based**, **adjust its steps accordingly** at beginning of each epoch.

+For research studies and more flexible codes, you can refer to the code in `research`.

 ## Experiments

+### Cifar

 To run the CIFAR-100 example with baseline, run with delta=0:
 ```bash